Jeremstym/slackbot/README.md

 This repo if for everyone having an access and want to contribute to the Chatter Bot

-For the image, the web host Postimage is used (public, so do not share private data).
+For the images, the web host Postimage is used (public, so do not share private data).